AdarshK277/IBM-Data-Science-Capstone/README.md

 ### 1. Data Collection Using SpaceX REST API
 * Collecting required data from an API.
 * Performing some basic data wrangling and formatting.

+### 2. Data Collection Using WebScraping (BeautifulSoup)
+* Extract Falcon 9 launch records HTML table from Wikipedia.
+* Parse the table and convert it into a Pandas DataFrame.